dataprism/dataprism-ui/README.md

-# marbles
+# dataprism-kfunc-ui

-> A Vue frontend application used for editing generating Kafka Streams code.
+> A Vue frontend application used for editing generating Kafka Streams code snippets.

 ## Build Setup